Eating Out: Good Example of Bad Service

 Posted on 5th of August, 2011 by Lévana

+Nothing like Bad Service to put a damper on a date.
 The other day I and a couple ladies I was meeting to discuss a cookbook project had dinner at a restaurant in Surfside, where I was spending a week.
 I placed my order, at the waiter’s recommendation: Seared tuna with grilled vegetables.
 OK, I said, please make sure my tuna is rare.
 When the food arrived, I must say I was stomped at the appearance of the tuna steak.
-It couldn’t have been thicker than a third of an inch, and couldn’t have weighed more than 3 ounces, and it looked dessicated.
+It couldn’t have been thicker than a third of an inch, and couldn’t have weighed more than 3 ounces, and it looked dessiccated.
 Guys, I make seared tuna all the time, OK?
-It looks nice and thick and juicy.
+It looks nice and thick and juicy, like in my picture above.
 My dinner companions looked at my plate sympathetically.
 Their order looked delicious: Fettuccini Alfredo, and a pasta with salmon.
 I asked the waiter if he could make sure he could get me a rare piece of tuna.
 You won’t believe what happened next.
 Talk about bad service: He came back with my untouched plate and said with a touch of defiance: “I showed your plate to the chef, and he said this tuna is rare!”
 So where do we go from here when we are faced with poor business practice, have only a short time to eat and are meeting some lovely ladies for the first time and would like to make a good impression?
 I said I am sorry I can’t eat this, please give me anything else that’s easy for the chef to make quickly.
 He comes back and says, the chef says that maybe what you really want is black and blue, and that’s OK we can make that for you.
 OK then, black and blue, if that’s what you want to call it.
-It would have been futile to explain how we accommodated our customers in our long years of running our restaurant, this staff looked much too clueless to relate.
+It would have been futile to explain how we accommodated our customers in our long years of running our restaurant, Levana, this staff looked much too clueless to relate.
 So a new plate arrived, with the tuna steak just as ridiculously thin as the first, and black and blue looking…. medium rare.
 An improvement of sorts….
-Yes yes yes I ate it, and it was, hmm, how can I put it politely, forgettable.
+Yes yes yes I ate it, and it was, hmm, how can I put it politely, forgettable, save for bad service.